Shamorie Ponds: Toronto Raptors (2019–2020)

 After going undrafted in the 2019 NBA draft, the Houston Rockets signed Ponds to a contract to play in the 2019 NBA Summer League and take part in training camp.
 He later had his contract converted to a two-way deal, a decision which was later reversed.
 On October 19, 2019, the Rockets released Ponds.

 On October 23, 2019, the Toronto Raptors announced they had signed Ponds to a two-way contract.
 Under the terms of the deal, he would split time between the Raptors and their NBA G League affiliate, the Raptors 905.
 On November 27, 2019, Ponds made his NBA debut against the New York Knicks, scoring 4 points and making his first NBA basket.
 On December 31, 2019, Ponds set a new career high with 5 points against the Cleveland Cavaliers.
 On January 15, 2020, the Raptors waived Ponds.

 Spars (2021)

 On February 23, 2021, Spars of the Bosnian League announced they had signed Ponds to for the rest of the 2020–21 season.

 Delaware Blue Coats (2021–2022)

 Ponds was selected by the Delaware Blue Coats first overall in the 2021 NBA G League draft.

 Astros de Jalisco (2023)

 Ponds led the Astros de Jalisco to a CIBACOPA league title in 2023 and was named Finals MVP.

-Erdenet Miners (2024–present)
+Erdenet Miners (2024)

-In December 2024, Ponds joined the Erdenet Miners of The League.
+In December 2024, Ponds joined the Erdenet Miners of The League..
+He averaged 22.8 points, 6.3 rebounds, 4.3 assists, 3.1 steals per game.

+Sichuan Blue Whales (2025–2026)

+On December 25, 2025, Ponds joined the Sichuan Blue Whales of CBA.